projekt-opal/test-cases/README.md

 # OPAL JUnit test cases

 Note: If you need an additonal dataset, please create a [new issue](https://github.com/projekt-opal/test-cases/issues/new/choose).
+Currently, you'll need to specify a dataset from the [OpalGraph 2019-06-24](https://hobbitdata.informatik.uni-leipzig.de/OPAL/OpalGraph/2019-06-24/).

 This component provides test cases.
 The single tests are separated into sets.